matsim-up/teaching-up/README.md

-# teaching-up
+# Teaching

-Code related to teaching activities
+This repository deals with various Java code snippets related to teaching activities.